d-levin/HAM-WIP/README.md

 to the /server/database/data folder before running the program.

 #### Features
-* Go to http://localhost:9000 to load the Angular version of the app
+* Go to http://localhost:8080 to load the Angular version of the app
 	* Loads the website from /server/dist/
-	* Update the files in dist by running 'grunt' from /client/
+	* Update the files in dist first by running 'grunt' from /client/
-* To load the non-Angular admin CRUD page, uncomment line 17 in server/server.js and comment out line 18, then go to http://localhost:8080
+* To load the non-Angular admin CRUD page, go to http://localhost:8080/admin

 #### Misc
 * Try GET/POST/PUT/DELETE requests by using something like [Postman](https://www.getpostman.com).
 Make sure to select x-www-form-urlencoded for the request body.